elastio/bon/website/blog/bon-builder-v2-2-release.md

 outline: deep
 ---

 [`bon`] is a Rust crate for generating compile-time-checked builders for functions and structs.
+It also provides idiomatic partial application with optional and named parameters for functions and methods.

 If you don't know about [`bon`], then see the [motivational blog post](./how-to-do-named-function-arguments-in-rust) and [the crate overview](../guide/overview).